Griffith NSW 2680

-Within the Griffith City area itself, there are very accessible sites where our local birds can be seen at close range.
+There are very accessible sites within the Griffith City area where our local birds can be seen at close range.
 Perhaps the most notable of these is the Scenic Hill and Golf Course areas where Major Mitchell’s Cockatoo and other parrot species are common.

 The Lake Wyangan and Campbell’s Swamp area is also worth visiting for water birds and further afield, Cocoparra National Park and the adjoining Binya State Forest have some of the best birding sites in the whole of the Riverina – a definite must for all keen bird watchers.